prashikl007/Reflectance_Spectrophotometer_Spectrum_Analyzer_with_Deep_Learning/README.md

 detect_wavelength.py  ---> image of spectrum is provided to this script, which generates the respective spectrum wavelength and plots it's amplitude / intensity,  --> this file uses data from pixel_wavelength.xlsx to map wavelengths

+spectrum_model.h5 ------> neural network model for prediction. opyical_spectrum_datasrt.xlsx  -------> wavelengths for different materials like salt(NaCl), chalk(CaCO3), table sugar.

-spectrum_2.jpg is a standard visible spectrum used for manupulation of data.
+spectrum_2.jpg is a visible spectrum used for manupulation of data.